oracle-livelabs/security/oracle-universal-authenticator/prepare-for-oua/prepare-for-oua.md

 2. Once in the Windows guest VM, type **Notepad++** in the search box located in the taskbar.
 Open the Notepad++ tool (already installed) to edit the Windows hosts file.

-  E.g. using Notepad++, edit the following file:
+  Using Notepad++, edit the following file:

   **C:\Windows\System32\drivers\etc\hosts**